 Once kiddos get into this loop of negative feedback, it is super hard for them to get out.
 Almost like it is hard for folks convicted of crimes to remove themselves from the stigma.

-In a world where we say people need ten positives for every negative, these kids get nowhere near that level of encouragement.
+We say people need 3-6 positives comments per negative comment.
+These kids get nowhere near that level of encouragement.

 Consider the analogy of teaching a child to make a bed.
 We don’t generally, I hope, expect perfection on the first try.

 A tiny tot who tries to make their bed gets praise for trying, for near misses, and for the things they do get right.
-As time goes on, they have to do a little better and a little better to get that praise, but they get points for improvement.
+As time goes on, they have to do a little better to get that praise, but they get points for improvement.

 In academic contexts, teachers reward students for improvement.